-Life is like a wheel… and it will run your ass over if you don't watch out
+Life is like a wheel… and it will run your ass right over if you don't pay attention

 I'm responsible for the day-to-day operations at my place of business: Leland-West Insurance Brokers, Inc. We do classic and exotic car insurance all across these United States.
 I'm also an avid auto enthusiast, a born again cyclist (i.e. an ebiker) and participate in medium and long range CMP and NRA sanctioned rifle competitions.